 Carrot and Cucumber Salad

 Know, too, that “healthy” is subjective.
 The foods that help one maintain their health may or may not work for you – and that’s okay!
 Honor the body you have.
 As a registered dietitian nutritionist, I suggest eating a variety of nourishing foods that help you feel good and achieve or maintain your health, balanced with the foods you love.
 Remember – an election isn’t won with every vote, but the majority.
 Your health is the same way – the overall dietary pattern is what matters most.

-More Recipes You'll Love
+More Salad Recipes You’ll Love

 Did you make this recipe?
-Give it a 5★ rating below!
-For more healthy recipes and tips to create your own balanced relationship with food and health, be sure to follow Nutrition to Fit on Instagram!
+Please give a rating and review below!
+For more balanced nutrition and no fuss, balanced recipes, be sure to follow me on Instagram!

+Carrot and Cucumber Salad